cathymonkey/Unit2/task3.md

 ### At the point of sale there are peripheral devices other than the scanning device and printer.

 ### b) Define peripheral devices
+A Peripheral device is generally defined as any auxiliary device that connects to and works with the computer in some ways.
+There are three types of peripherals:
++ Input, used to interact with, or send data to the computer (mouse, keyboards, etc.)
++ Output, which provides output to the user from the computer (monitors, printers, etc.)
++ Storage, which stores data processed by the computer (hard drives, flash drives, etc.)

 ### c)Outline the purpose of one other possible peripheral device in this scenario.
+A mouse and a keyboard connected with the sale computer for the staff to use the computer.

 ### The customers can also buy books online.
 A customer can select a book, and then enter their name, address and credit card number.
 This data is stored on the book shop’s central computer in a database of customer orders.